mikegowen/react-starter/README.md

 ### App.jsx
 ```
-import React from "react"
+import React, { useEffect, useState } from "react"
+import axios from "axios"
 import "../styles/App.css"

 function App() {
+  const [message, setMessage] = useState([])

+  useEffect(async () => {
+    const response = await axios.get("http://localhost:3000/")
+    setMessage(response.data.message)
+  }, [])

   return (
     <div className="App">
-      Hello world!
+      {message}
     </div>
   )
 }

 export default App
 ```
 This is a very simple React component.
 We first need to import the React library.
-Then we import the CSS file we just created to accompany this component.
+Then we’ll import Axios for calling our back-end.
+Finally, we’ll import the CSS file we just created to accompany this component.
 Classes are passed to components using the `className` property.
-Finally, we create and export our component which consists of a simple function that returns JSX.
+Lastly, we create and export our component which consists of a simple function that returns JSX.
 JSX essentially allows us to write something similar to HTML directly in JavaScript instead of manually creating elements.

 ### App.css
 ```